What Is an Appendix?

 When the lining of the appendix gets blocked, it results in an infection causing appendicitis.
 Things that can cause this blockage are:

 If the doctor suspects that your symptoms are caused by appendicitis, he or she will check for tenderness or swelling and rigidity in the lower right side of your abdomen.
 To rule out conditions like gastroenteritis, urinary tract infections, ectopic pregnancy, Crohn’s disease, and kidney stones, the doctor might suggest you get the following tests:

-Imaging Tests - To rule out abdominal abscess or fecal impaction, imaging tests like an abdominal ultrasound, X-ray, CT scan, or MRI scan is done.
+Imaging Tests - To rule out abdominal abscess or fecal impaction, imaging tests like an abdominal ultrasound, X-ray, CT (computed tomography) scan, or MRI (magnetic resonance imaging) scan is done.

 Usually, surgical removal of the appendix (appendectomy) is done to remove the inflamed appendix.
 To prevent the spread of infection, antibiotics are given before the surgery.

 Laparotomy - Open surgery is done after placing an incision about 2 to 4 inches long.